 - Reduce data dimension.
 We plot the PCs against each other, and we can now use these plots to create new axes via data transformation (Figure 1).
 Thus, we reduce the space from 1,000 dimensions to 8 dimensions.

 - Compare PCs visually using a scatter plot to observe patterns (Figure 2).
 PC1 and PC2 are usually the PCs that are plotted against each other because they result in the highest and second highest distribution variances, respectively, of all PCs.
+Groups that are more similar to each other will have higher overlap on the PCA plot.
+Therefore, group similarity or dissimilarity can be easily and visually discerned using a PCA plot.

 - PCA analysis.
 Biomarkers making greater contributions to the PCs can be identified as they will have higher weights.

 What does the data look like?
-PCA analyses are represented as a 1) figure (like Figure 2) or 2) table listing the first few PCs.
+PCA analyses are represented as 1) a figure (like Figure 2) or 2) a table listing the first few PCs.
 Biomarkers that were weighted the most can be considered as potential biomarkers for follow-up validation studies.
 Since biology is complicated and we still have a lot to learn, PCA analysis may not identify variables that are intuitive.